WHO WE ARE

 Now into its 13th year, TAE22 will be curated by Mathew Bose and will be hosted in the beautiful, historic city of York, UK.

-The Encephalitis Society has a vision to increase the global awareness of encephalitis and the support that is available.
+The Encephalitis Society has the vision to increase the global awareness of encephalitis and the support that is available.

 Their objectives by 2027 are: